axiom4/library/docs/README_PART02.md

-# A full test application using Django and Angular (Part 2) - Angular Frontend
+# A full test application using Django and Angular (part 02) - Angular Frontend

 First of all, you need to install Node.js ([https://nodejs.org/](https://nodejs.org/)).
 You can follow the instructions on this page [https://nodejs.org/en/download](https://nodejs.org/en/download).